 Yogi Tahitian vanilla hazelnut tea is an intriguingly delicious blend.
 This tea has natural ingredients where vanilla and hazelnut prevail.
 It is a caffeine-free beverage which has carob that brings the tea depth and delight.
 It has no artificial sweeteners or flavors.

-This vanilla hazelnut tea is perfect for any time and has the ability to cleanse your body because of added cinnamon, ginger, cardamom, and cloves.
+This caffeine-free beverage is perfect for any time and has the ability to cleanse your body due to added cinnamon, ginger, cardamom, and cloves.
 The spices will warm you through cold days and nights.

 Take your time and enjoy in warm vanilla hazelnut tea that smells delicious.